pdubz-sudo/data-wrangling/README.md

 Files in repository:
 - code
-- image of the websit
+- image of the website
 - csv output file

 *Note: The code was run on December 11, 2017.
 If it does not work then the website has changed the format of their code.